playframework/playframework/documentation/manual/working/javaGuide/main/tests/JavaTest.md

 @[test-model](code/javaguide/tests/ModelTest.java)

-Some data access libraries such as [[Ebean|JavaEbean]] allow you to put data access logic directly in your model classes using static methods.
+Some data access libraries such as Ebean allow you to put data access logic directly in your model classes using static methods.
 This can make mocking a data dependency tricky.

 A common approach for testability is to keep the models isolated from the database and as much logic as possible, and abstract database access behind a repository interface.